 Dr. King understood that life inevitably presents obstacles.
-Not everyone is born with the same opportunities or advantages.
+And not everyone is born with the same opportunities or advantages.
 But he also believed that even when we can't "fly," we still possess the power to move forward, to make a difference, and to strive for a better world.
 His teachings offer guidance and inspiration for navigating our own limitations and finding strength in solidarity.

 The Essence of "If You Can't Fly, Then Run"